 Since the mid-1990s, the number of State business tax credits has grown significantly as have related concerns about the actual benefits and costs of many of these credits.
 Although the reduction in State revenues from tax credits is generally incorporated in the State budget, most tax credits are not subject to an annual appropriation as required for other State programs.
-However, several of the larger credits are subject to an annual budget appropriation, such as the Heritage Structure Rehabilitation Tax Credit and State reimbursement for one-half of the local property tax credit costs under the Enterprise Zone Tax Credit Program.
+However, several of the larger credits are subject to an annual budget appropriation, such as the Historic Revitalization Tax Credit and State reimbursement for one-half of the local property tax credit costs under the Enterprise Zone Tax Credit Program.
 Reporting information for State tax credits varies.
 Under certain tax credit programs, agencies are required to publish specified information about the credit on an annual basis.
 Every other year, the Department of Budget and Management (DBM) is required to prepare a statement of the estimated amount by which exemptions from all types of State taxation reduces revenues.

 Although tax credits comprise a small percentage of total income tax revenues, Exhibit 1.1 shows that the number and amount of credits claimed has increased over time.
-Prior to 1995, there was 1 credit for individuals (earned income credit) and 2 primarily business tax credits (enterprise zone and Maryland-mined coal credits).
 Since 1995, 34 tax credits primarily for businesses and 19 tax credits primarily for individuals have been established.
 This includes temporary and expired tax credits.
 Twenty-nine of the credits were established between 1995 and 2002.
 More recently, 23 credits have been established since 2012, including 15 primarily for businesses.
 The total amount of credits has increased from a little less than \$50 million in tax year 1994 to about \$250 million in tax year 2008.
 Most of this increase has been due to an increase in tax credits for individuals, which have increased almost fivefold since 1994, primarily due to growth in the earned income credits.